-The National Council of La Raza (NCLR)—the largest national Hispanic civil rights and advocacy organization in the United States—works to improve opportunities for Hispanic Americans.
-Through its network of nearly 300 affiliated community-based organizations, NCLR reaches millions of Hispanics each year in 41 states, Puerto Rico, and the District of Columbia.
-Founded in 1968, NCLR is a private, nonprofit, nonpartisan, tax-exempt organization headquartered in Washington, DC.
-NCLR serves all Hispanic subgroups in all regions of the country and has regional offices in Chicago, Los Angeles, Miami, New York, Phoenix, and San Antonio.
+The National Council of La Raza (NCLR)—the largest national Hispanic civil rights and advocacy organization in the United States—works to build a stronger America by creating opportunities for Latinos.
+Through its network of nearly 300 affiliated community-based organizations, NCLR reaches millions of Hispanics each year in 37 states, Puerto Rico, and the District of Columbia.
+Founded in 1968, NCLR is a private, nonprofit, nonpartisan, tax-exempt organization headquartered in Washington, DC, serving all Hispanic subgroups in all regions of the country.
+It has state and regional offices in Chicago, Los Angeles, Miami, New York, Phoenix, and San Antonio.

 What does the term “La Raza” mean?

 The term “La Raza” has its origins in early 20th century Latin American literature and translates into English most closely as “the people” or, according to some scholars, “the Hispanic people of the New World.”
 The term was coined by Mexican scholar José Vasconcelos to reflect the fact that the people of Latin America are a mixture of many of the world’s races, cultures, and religions.
-Some people have mistranslated “La Raza” to mean “the race,” implying that it is a term meant to exclude others.
-In fact, the full term coined by Vasconcelos, “la raza cósmica,” meaning “the cosmic people,” was developed to reflect not purity but the mixture inherent in the Hispanic people.
-This is an inclusive concept, meaning that Hispanics share with all other peoples of the world a common heritage and destiny.
+The full term coined by Vasconcelos, “la raza cósmica,” meaning “the cosmic people,” reflects an expansive, inclusive view of the mixture inherent in Hispanics and that Hispanics share a common heritage and destiny with all other people of the world.

 Whom does NCLR serve?

-NCLR serves all Hispanic nationality groups in all regions of the country through its formal network of nearly 300 Affiliates—reaching millions of Hispanics each year.
-NCLR welcomes affiliation from independent Hispanic groups that share NCLR’s goals and self-help philosophy.
-NCLR also assists Hispanic groups that are not formal Affiliates through issue networks on health, education, housing, leadership, and other areas.
+We serve all Hispanic nationality groups in all regions of the country through our formal network of nearly 300 Affiliates—reaching millions of Hispanics each year.
+NCLR welcomes affiliation from independent Hispanic groups that share NCLR’s goals and whose work aligns with NCLR issues.
+NCLR also assists non-Affiliate groups that serve Latino communities through issue networks on health, education, housing, leadership, and other areas.

 How does cooperation and collaboration with partners advance NCLR’s mission?

-NCLR staff belong to and help lead many issue-focused coalitions and associations, cooperating with other nonprofit organizations and private-sector entities on issues ranging from welfare reform to charter schools.
-All of NCLR’s national projects include efforts to educate public and private organizations about Hispanic needs and help them develop partnerships with community-based organizations.
-As a member of The Leadership Conference on Civil and Human Rights, NCLR also carries out joint projects with other Latino organizations and its sister civil rights organizations to advocate for increased opportunities for Latinos throughout the country.
+NCLR staff belong to and help lead many issue-focused coalitions and associations, cooperating with other nonprofit organizations and private-sector entities on issues ranging from education standards to financial capability.
+NCLR also seeks to educate public and private organizations about the nation’s largest ethnic group and help them develop partnerships with Affiliates and local communities.
+Additionally, NCLR works in partnership with other Latino organizations and its sister civil rights organizations to advocate for increased opportunities for Latinos throughout the country.

-What is NCLR’s role in providing an Hispanic perspective on national issues?
+What is NCLR’s role in providing a Hispanic perspective on national issues?

-NCLR’s Policy Analysis Center is the premier voice in Washington, DC for Hispanic Americans.
-Its unique capacity to provide timely policy analyses, combined with its considerable advocacy expertise, a reputation for political independence, and an identifiable constituency, permits NCLR to play an important role in policy and advocacy efforts.
-Its policy-oriented documents command extensive press and policymaker attention, and NCLR is consistently asked to testify and comment on public policy issues such as immigration and education, as well as other issues of broad concern, from affordable housing to health policy and tax reform.
-It uses a synergistic and complementary approach between its capacity-building efforts and its advocacy-related activities to achieve its goals.
+NCLR’s unique capacity to provide timely policy analyses, combined with its considerable advocacy expertise, a reputation for political independence, and an identifiable constituency, permits NCLR to play an important role in policy and advocacy efforts.
+Its policy-oriented documents command extensive press and policymaker attention, and NCLR is consistently asked to testify and comment on a range of public policy issues, from affordable housing to health, immigration and education policy, and tax reform.
+NCLR uses both its capacity-building efforts with a national network and its advocacy-related activities to achieve its goals.

 Who are NCLR’s leaders?

 Murguía has sought to strengthen the Latino voice on issues affecting the Hispanic community such as education, health care, immigration, civil rights, the economy, and the rise of hate rhetoric and hate crimes targeting the Latino community.
-In her role as NCLR’s spokesperson, she has appeared on ABC World News Tonight, CBS Evening News, NBC Nightly News, NBC’s Today, CNN’s Larry King Live, PBS’s NewsHour with Jim Lehrer, CNN’s Anderson Cooper 360°, and CNN’s Lou Dobbs Tonight.
+In her role as NCLR’s spokesperson, she has appeared on ABC World News Tonight, CBS Evening News, NBC Nightly News, NBC’s Today, CNN’s Larry King Live, PBS’s NewsHour with Jim Lehrer, MSNBC Live with José Díaz-Balart, and CNN’s Anderson Cooper 360°.

 Murguía has also focused on strengthening NCLR’s relationship with sister civil rights and advocacy organizations, spearheading efforts to build bridges between the African American and Latino communities in conjunction with organizations such as the NAACP and the National Urban League.
 She was the first Hispanic leader to give the keynote speech at the annual Dr. Martin Luther King, Jr. Unity Breakfast in Birmingham, Alabama.

-Murguía currently sits on the board of directors of the American Heart Association and the Partnership for a Healthier America.
-She also sits on the executive committee of The Leadership Conference on Civil and Human Rights and serves as the board chair for the Hispanic Association on Corporate Responsibility.
+Murguía currently sits on several boards, including the Partnership for a Healthier America, the Leadership Conference on Civil and Human Rights, Achieve, and the Hispanic Association on Corporate Responsibility.

 Murguía has been recognized on numerous occasions for her work.
-She has been selected twice as one of Washingtonian magazine’s “100 Most Powerful Women in Washington” and featured in Newsweek magazine’s “Women and Leadership” issue.
+She was recently named one of Elle magazine’s “10 Most Compelling Women in Washington,” has been selected twice as one of Washingtonian magazine’s “100 Most Powerful Women in Washington,” and was featured in Newsweek magazine’s “Women and Leadership” issue.
 She has been chosen as one of the NonProfit Times’ “Power and Influence Top 50” leaders, named to People en Español’s “100 Most Influential Hispanics,” and selected as one of Hispanic Business magazine’s “100 Most Influential Hispanics,” Hispanic magazine’s “Powerful Latinos,” Latino Leaders magazine’s “101 Top Leaders of the Hispanic Community,” and Poder magazine’s “The Poderosos 100.”
 In 2005, she received the KU Law Alumni Association Distinguished Alumnus/na Award.